autowarefoundation/autoware-documentation/docs/installation/index.md

 It is recommended for experienced users or people who want to customize their environment.
 Note that some problems may occur depending on your local environment.

-Refer to the [source installation guide](autoware/source-installation.md) for detailed steps.
+For detailed steps，refer to the [Source installation guide](autoware/source-installation.md) .

 ## Installing related tools

 Some other tools are required depending on the evaluation you want to do.
 For example, to run an end-to-end simulation you need to install an appropriate simulator.

-See [here](related-tools) for how to install the tools.
+To install the tools, refer to [Related tools](related-tools).

 ## Additional settings for developers

 There are also tools and settings for developers, such as Shells or IDEs.

-See [here](additional-settings-for-developers) for how to install the tools.
+For the tools and settings, refer to [Additional settings for developers](additional-settings-for-developers).